-The Khoi and San National Language Body was officially launched on 8 October 1999 in Upington, Northern Cape, to promote and develop the Khoi and San languages.
-In addition, it will actively assist PANSALB in its endeavours to promote multilingualism as a national resource.
-It will conduct surveys in communities where the Khoi and San languages are spoken so as to record and standardise new terminology and words.
-It will liaise closely with other professional bodies that can help to enrich and expand the Khoi and San languages.
+The Khoi and San National Language bodies were officially launched in October 1999 in Upington, Northern Cape, to promote and develop the Khoi and San languages.
+In addition, they assist PaNSALB in its endeavours to promote multilingualism as a national resource.
+They conduct surveys in communities where the Khoi and San languages are spoken to record and standardise new terminology and words.
+They liaise closely with other professional bodies that can help to enrich and expand the Khoi and San languages.